 In 2011, as an approach to strategic conservation of our green infrastructure assets, GWRC undertook a series of

 tasks to define the region’s critical green infrastructure and the pressure on this regional asset.
-The resulting 2011 Regional Green Infrastructure Plan and its 2017 update are linked below.
+The resulting 2011 Regional Green Infrastructure Plan and its 2016 and 2017 updates are linked below.